hardikvasa/google-images-download/docs/index.rst

    Images published in the United States are automatically copyrighted by their owners, even if they do not explicitly carry a copyright warning.
-   You may not reproduce copyright images without their owner's permission, except in "fair use" cases, or you could risk running into lawyer's warnings, cease-and-desist letters, and copyright suits.
+   You may not reproduce copyright images without their owner'self permission, except in "fair use" cases, or you could risk running into lawyer'self warnings, cease-and-desist letters, and copyright suits.
    Please be very careful before its usage!